kirsty-brewin/FoodSpy/README.md

 # FoodSpy

-FoodSpy is an app where users can share and confirm local food prices.
+FoodSpy is a final group project as part of the Dev Academy Web Development Bootcamp.

-The price of essential food items can vary from store to store.
-With the cost of living rising, saving a few dollars on food items can go a long way.
+It is a website where users can share and confirm local food prices.

 User stories: